ibm-cloud-docs/assistant-data/backup.md

     Go to [GitHub](https://github.com/watson-developer-cloud/community/blob/master/watson-assistant/data/){: external}, and find the directory for your version to find the file.
 1. Log in to the OpenShift project namespace where you installed the product.
 1. Find out how many provisioned service instances there are in your existing cluster.
+You need to know this information so you can be sure to set up the target cluster with the same number of instances.

     To find out, open the {{site.data.keyword.icp4dfull_notm}} web client.
-From the main navigation menu, select Services, then **My instances**, and then open the **Provisioned instances** tab.
+From the main navigation menu, select Services, then **Instances**, and then open the **Provisioned instances** tab.

-    You need to know this information so you can be sure to set up the target cluster with the same number of instances.
+    If more than one person created instances, then ask the other people who created instances to log in and check the number they created.
+You can then sum them to get the total number of instances for your deployment.
+Not even an administrative user can see instances that were created by others from the web client user interface.

 1. Run the script by using the following command: